Privacy Policy

 Furthermore, since this processing is carried out based on an automated decision, you have the right to request an explanation about the decision made, to exercise your right not to be the subject of exclusively automated decisions, requesting the intervention of one of our analysts, to express your point of view on the decision made and to challenge it.
 To do so, you can provide the additional documentation that you consider necessary.

 The legitimate basis for this data processing is our legitimate interest in preventing fraud (Recital 47 GDPR) and preventing harm to our customers.
-This processing is not opposable because there are compelling reasons for this purpose.
+This processing cannot be opposed due to the compelling reasons for the purpose.

 6. Transfer of data from the business where you make the purchase to Openbank and Customer registration approval through creditworthiness analysis (automated decision)

-When you request the Service, the business where you are making a purchase will disclose to us certain personal data relating to you, so as to transfer to Openbank its right to charge you for your purchase.
+When you request the Service, the business where you are making a purchase will disclose to us certain personal data relating to you, so as to transfer to Openbank its right to charge you for your purchase (sale and purchase of the invoice).

-We need to process personal data (i) received from the business, (ii) provided directly by you and (iii) collected by Openbank from external sources (such as other third parties, such as Infoscore Consumer Data GmbH and other credit reference agencies), in order to analyse and manage the approval of the sale of the invoice and – if the invoice purchase finally takes place – to comply with the derived obligations and to maintain the relationship with you.
+We need to process personal data (i) received from the business, (ii) provided directly by you and (iii) collected by Openbank from external sources (such as other third parties, such as Infoscore Consumer Data GmbH and other credit agencies or account aggregation providers), in order to analyse and manage the approval of the sale of the invoice and – if the invoice purchase finally takes place – to comply with the derived obligations and to maintain the relationship with you.

 To that end, we will assess your solvency in order to predict if you can afford the payment of the goods purchased and to prevent a possible default on the debt with the aim of avoiding situations that may be detrimental to both Openbank and you.